meisner91/JetsonNanoOrinScripts/05_CH341_Jetson_Minimal_Kernel_Build.md

 # CH341 – Minimal Kernel Module Build on Jetson Orin Nano
+📺 Inspiration: JetsonHacks – Kernel & Module Build Workflow

+This procedure is inspired by the JetsonHacks tutorials, in particular the videos commonly referenced as:

+Build Jetson Orin Kernel & Modules Now

+Building Kernel Modules on NVIDIA Jetson

+from JetsonHacks.

+While those tutorials demonstrate full kernel and module builds, the same principles are applied here in a reduced, non-invasive form to build only the CH341 USB-Serial kernel module.

 This document describes **how the CH341 USB-Serial kernel driver** (commonly used by ESP32, Arduino clones, and USB-UART adapters) is built and installed on a **Jetson Orin Nano**.